Bitcoin Cash price

 With all of the action surrounding the recent hard forks, there is a lot of attention being paid to the price of Bitcoin Cash.

-Proponents of increasing the block size (a new block on the bitcoin network is confirmed every ten minutes and contains transaction size) say that it would help bitcoin scale.
-At the time of the bitcoin cash hard fork, bitcoin’s block size was one megabyte, and the people proposing bitcoin cash wanted to see the block size increased to eight megabytes.
+Proponents of increasing the block size (a new block on the Bitcoin network is confirmed every ten minutes and contains transaction information) say that it would help Bitcoin scale.
+At the time of the Bitcoin Cash hard fork, Bitcoin’s block size was one megabyte, and the people proposing Bitcoin Cash wanted to see the block size increased to eight megabytes.

-The goal of increasing the block size was to give bitcoin the ability to confirm more transactions per block, to speed up network times and reduce transaction fees.
+The goal of increasing the block size was to give Bitcoin the ability to confirm more transactions per block, to speed up network times, and to reduce transaction fees.

-Big block advocates say that cheaper and faster transactions are needed to keep Bitcoin aligned with the original vision of Bitcoin as a system of peer-to-peer digital cash.
-By increasing the block sizes, more transactions can be processed per second, and transactions become cheaper because the ability to conduct more transactions decreases the need for miners fees.
+Big block advocates say that cheaper and faster transactions are needed to keep Bitcoin aligned with the original vision of a system of peer-to-peer digital cash.
+By increasing the block sizes, more transactions can be processed per second, and transactions become cheaper by decreasing mining fees.